Economy of Tibet: Growth

+According to Vegard Iversen, in 1982, Tibet had the lowest literacy rate among all Chinese provinces, in both urban and rural areas.
+The urban-rural literacy gap was also the widest, highlighting the relative neglect of public policy toward rural populations.
+In the 1990s, Tibet stagnated.
+Thus, Tibet ranked at the bottom in China and globally in terms of literacy (citing a 1998 UNDP table).
+Consequently, educational reports on Tibet contradict claims by Chinese authorities asserting serious efforts to develop the region.

+In 1990, as part of the United Nations Development Programme (UNDP) to assess the level of human development in countries worldwide, the Human Development Index (HDI), a composite statistical index, was established.
+In 1994, China was classified in the medium HDI category with significant investments, despite low per capita income.
+The Human Development Index showed significant regional disparities in the People's Republic of China.
+Shanghai (0.865) and Beijing (0.861) ranked 31st, while at the bottom of the scale were Qinghai and Tibet (0.404), ranking 110th and 131st, respectively.

 From the 1951 Seventeen Point Agreement to 2003, life expectancy in Tibet increased from thirty-six years to sixty-seven years with infant mortality and absolute poverty declining steadily.
 Professor Lin Chun summarizes, "Roads, factories, schools, hospitals, and above all, modern conceptions of equality and citizenship, however undemocratic they might be, had transformed the land of snows where the cruelty and hardship of an ancient serfdom had been evident."

 Tibet's GDP in 2008 was 39.6 billion renminbi yuan.
 The Chinese government says that it exempts Tibet from all taxation and provides 90% of Tibet's government expenditure.
 Critics say that the central government in Beijing are stripping Tibetan resources and neglecting the welfare of Tibetan people.

 According to the Chairman of the Tibet Autonomous Region, Qiangba Puncog, Tibet's economy has grown on average 12% per year from 2000 to 2006.
 The per capita GDP reached 10,000 RMB in 2006 for the first time in Tibet's history.

 In the first six months of 2008, economic growth in Tibet was halved after the Lhasa riots led to a slump in tourism, consumption and output.
-The region’s economy expanded 7.4 percent in the period from 2007, down from 14.7 percent in the year-earlier period.
+The region's economy expanded 7.4 percent in the period from 2007, down from 14.7 percent in the year-earlier period.